Skip to Content

 SubscriptionsRecurring subscription orders

-Full Administrator.
-All four levels across all 27 areas.
-This mirrors the owner’s access, but the member can still be removed and cannot transfer store ownership.
+Full admin.
+Every level on every area.
+Mirrors the owner’s access, but they can still be removed and they can’t transfer store ownership.

-To edit a member’s permissions, go to Dashboard > Team, click on the member, adjust their permissions, and save.
-Changes take effect on their next page load.
+Open Dashboard > Team, click a member, change their permissions, and save.
+Changes take effect on the member’s next page load.

-To remove a member, click on them and select Remove Member.
+To remove a member, click them and select Remove Member.
 They immediately lose access to your store dashboard.
-This does not delete their FluxStore account.
+Their FluxStore account itself isn’t deleted; they can still be invited to other stores.

 • Least privilege.
-Grant only the permissions each member actually needs.
+Grant only what the member actually needs.
 You can always add more later.

 • Audit regularly.
-Review your team list periodically and remove members who no longer need access.
+Review your team list every few months.
+Remove anyone who no longer needs access.